Rachel030219/Rachel030219/README.md

 ### Yo! 🤗

-I'm Rachel, a pigeon currently acting as a student studying in a university located in Hunan.
+I'm Rachel, a pigeon currently acting as a R&D engineer working in Beijing.

 My overall life as a developer binds with GitHub.
 For more personal information, go to [MY PERSONAL HOMEPAGE](https://rachelt.one) !!